 Olivia Vaughn, a registered dietitian at the Ohio State University Wexner Medical Center who specializes in nutrition for gastroenterology, says “stomach or peptic ulcers are open sores on the lining of the stomach that can cause stomach pain or stomach upset,” and can lead to internal bleeding.

-The foods you eat can impact how you feel with an ulcer, and eating the right foods can help you control symptoms and possibly may even promote healing.
-Dr. Alaa Abousaif, a gastroenterologist and internal medicine specialist with St. Joseph Hospital in Orange, California, says that because “an ulcer is an open sore in the stomach, you need to avoid anything that will irritate this.”
+As with any wound, you need to be careful how you handle it; eating the right foods can help you control stomach ulcer symptoms and may even promote healing.
+Dr. Alaa Abousaif, a gastroenterologist and internal medicine specialist with Providence St. Joseph Hospital Orange in California, says that because “an ulcer is an open sore in the stomach, you need to avoid anything that will irritate this.”

 What Causes Ulcers?